Saad-Momin/MachineLearning/README.md

 # Machine Learning
-Projects All Machine LEarning Algorithems are Used in this project Basicaly There Are 3 types of machine leaarning is as follows
+All Machine LEarning Algorithems are Used in this project Basicaly There Are 3 types of machine leaarning is as follows

 Supervised Learning
 UnSupervised Learning